MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 ## HTML
   DONT MARK IT AS RUNNABLE (a toggle box in the export)
-    will cause jittering for game time and tweens and such it will be runnable without this ont right before saving
+    will cause jittering for game time and tweens and such it will be runnable without this on right before saving
     rename to 'index.html'
     uncheck Export With Debug